arthurwozniak/CzGet/README.md

 Changelog
 -----

+Version 0.4
+ - Improved setup file
+ - Added function for resume download
+ - Added function for post-installation user information change

 Version 0.3
  - Mechanize was replaced with Requests
  - Simple speed limitter
  - Checking of credit size
- - Password is stored encrypted (Only base64, but its enough for unwanted visitors.)
+ - Password is stored encoded (Only base64, but its enough for unwanted visitors.)
  - Downloading file with different name.
 Does not work with downloading from file list
  - Simple program installer
  - Fixed program crash while file has some special unicode chars